MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 There are a few special [`WidgetEvent`](#widget-related-events) `action` types to consider as well.

-* "WidgetInstall" - Executed when a [Widget Host](#dfn-widget-host) is requesting installation of a widget.
+* "widget-install" - Executed when a [Widget Host](#dfn-widget-host) is requesting installation of a widget.
-* "WidgetUninstall" - Executed when a [Widget Host](#dfn-widget-host) is requesting un-installation of a widget.
+* "widget-uninstall" - Executed when a [Widget Host](#dfn-widget-host) is requesting un-installation of a widget.
-* "WidgetSave" - Executed when a Widget has settings and the user saves the settings for a specific `WidgetInstance`.
+* "widget-save" - Executed when a Widget has settings and the user saves the settings for a specific `WidgetInstance`.
-* "WidgetResume" - Executed when a [Widget Host](#dfn-widget-host) is switching from its inactive to active state.
+* "widget-resume" - Executed when a [Widget Host](#dfn-widget-host) is switching from its inactive to active state.

 The <b id="creating-a-WidgetEvent">steps for creating a WidgetEvent</b> with Widget Service Message <var>message</var> are as follows: